Skip to Content

 If you want a more regulated ice skating experience, the Revelstoke arena offers public skating at only $9.50 per family.
 Skates can be rented as well for $3 a pair.

-Dog sledding was always a bucket list experience I wanted to do and in Canada, after lots of research, I finally got to go while living in Canmore, Alberta during winter.
+Dog sledding was always on my bucket list, and in Canada, after extensive research, I finally got to go while living in Canmore, Alberta, during winter.
 I loved the tour and enjoyed hanging out with the dogs so much.

-Mount Revelstoke National Park offers many kilometers of ungroomed fat biking trails in the winter giving you the chance to lead your own adventure.
-The Soren Sorensen Trail (2 km and 5 km option) are very popular as well as the Meadows in the Sky Parkway (the road up Mt Revelstoke.)
+Mount Revelstoke National Park offers many kilometers of ungroomed fat biking trails in the winter, giving you the chance to lead your own adventure.
+The Soren Sorensen Trail (2 km and 5 km option) is very popular, as well as the Meadows in the Sky Parkway (the road up Mt Revelstoke).

 Fat bikes can be rented from Tantrum Ride Company for $30 CAD a day.